Surprise Confession, Epilogue

 "I think I know where this is," String said as he read the address.
 "Thank you, Michael."

 "No trouble, I assure you.
-As soon as I told my friend who was asking, he was happy to get the information for you.
+As soon as I told my friend who was asking, and why, he was happy to get the information for you.
 I assume Caitlin asked for this?"

 "Yeah, actually she did, Michael," Hawke replied.
-"Cait felt really bad about what happened at the hangar that day and, even though I've reassured her that Inge didn't hold any grudges, Cait wants the chance to apologize."
+"Cait felt really bad about what happened at the hangar that day and, even though I've reassured her, many times, that Inge didn't hold any grudges, Cait wants the chance to apologize."

 "I can understand that, Hawke," Michael said.
 "And I assume you also told Cait that we didn't hold anything against her for what happened?"